How is SB2 changing your town?

 Opponents of SB2 counter that without participating in a meeting, most voters are ignorant about the details of the budget that appears on the ballot.
 Similarly, low attendance at deliberative sessions can allow small groups to "hijack" the final budget.

-Sen. Nancy Stiles is sponsoring SB 242, which requires amendments to the operating budget that were approved at the first session to be voted on separately on the official ballot (in towns that have adopted SB2).
-That bill passed the Senate and now heads to the House.
+Sen. Nancy Stiles is sponsoring SB 242, which establishes a committee to study methods of adopting a budget in towns that have adopted official ballot voting under SB2.
+That bill passed the House and Senate and now heads to Gov. Hassan.

 In 2014 Sen. Peggy Gilmour (D-Hollis) sponsored SB 301, a bill that would allow towns to put a two-year ban on petitions to either adopt or repeal SB2 procedures, provided that such a petition has failed two years in a row.
 The Senate killed that bill in February 2014.